“I think the people in this country have had enough of experts”

 Who is the best election forecaster?

-Let’s start with two forecasts made by myself, Matt Singh of NCP politics and the opinion polls.
-All of us made forecasts for the 2015 General Election and the 2016 EU referendum.
+Let’s start with four forecasts made by myself, Matt Singh of NCP politics and the opinion polls.
+All of us made forecasts for the 2015, 2017 & 2019 General Elections and the 2016 EU referendum.
+Of the 3 forecasters, who performed best?

 There is a strong case to be made that when forecasters are evaluated, evaluating their predicted outcomes is more important than their predicted numbers.
 This is probably where I diverge from Tetlock to some degree.
 Tetlock’s evaluation is based on forecasters’ stated probabilities of certain events happening so someone who said there was a 50% chance of Leave winning (i.e. me) is more accurate than someone who said there was a 25% chance of Leave winning (i.e. Matt Singh) or 29% chance of Trump winning the presidency (Nate Silver in 2016).
 But an alien who landed on Earth in 2016 without any knowledge of human affairs could have tossed a coin and still had 50% chance of predicting that Leave/Trump would win.